nycto-auris/nycto-auris/Trading/TradingRules_Manifesto.md

 - No multi-tasking, like being on the phone, while entering a trade or holding a trade unless you are on your final tier and you have a hard stop in place
 - Always confirm setup on the 15min before entering a trade
 - Do not trade stocks with floats under 10mil or over 200mil
+- Plan your trades, trade your plans.
+- Bump stops up only when the price has moved 2 channles above your entry.
+This assumes you have taken bulk profit.